 Sue has long been an advocate of BCIT.
 She joined the Board of the BCIT Foundation in the 1980s as a young lawyer.
 When she receives her degree, it will be her second time to have graced the BCIT convocation stage—Sue delivered the keynote address to graduates in June of 2016.
 At that ceremony, she told those waiting to cross the stage to savour the moment.

 “You are in a very special group,” she said, “and you will be in that group for the rest of your life, because you are a BCIT graduate.”

-In February of this year, Sue moderated a conversation about disruption at the Greater Vancouver Board of Trade that featured BCIT President, Kathy Kinloch, and BCIT almuna Nadia Dobrianskaia.
+In February 2017, Sue moderated a conversation about disruption at the Greater Vancouver Board of Trade that featured BCIT President, Kathy Kinloch, and BCIT almuna Nadia Dobrianskaia.